My Favorite Open Source Projects

-This is one thing.
-And I value people or organizations that allow me to live how I like.
+And this is why I value people or organizations that allow me to live frugaly.

-Here are the X open-source projects I value the most.
+Here is my list of the 5 Open Source projects I value the most.

-However, keeping up to date these font files is challenging and time-consuming.
+However, keeping font files up to date is challenging and time-consuming.

-Downloading files, staying up to date with font updates, making sure we are including only the necessary weight files.
-That's challenging.
-That's not fun and that's what we don't want to do.
+Downloading files, staying up to date with font updates, making sure I'm only including the necessary font weight files.

-This project is meant to replace Fontface that was doing the same thing.
+This project replaces Typefaces that was doing the same thing.

 I am hardcore Git fan.